What is Temporary Assistance for Needy Families or TANF?

 How big are the families that receive TANF?

-On average, the number of recipients within a family that receive TANF benefits is not very big.
+On average, the size of TANF families is quite small.
 More than three-fourths of TANF cases are families with one or two people claiming benefits.[4]

 How much income can you have to be eligible for TANF in Georgia?